-DATE: 1-9 October 2017 (during the school holidays) at Scots College, Wellington
+DATE: 29 September - 7 October 2019 (during the school holidays) in Wellington

 At the National UOSWSF approx 24 more students will be selected to attend NSSP - a week-long intensive workshop studying aspects of Shakespeare with leading tutors and, with 3 directors, working on scenes from 3 of Shakespeare’s plays.
 These 48 students, chosen from some 5500 nationwide, conclude the week with 2 public performances.
 They are joined by the Supreme Winners of the SGCNZ Costume Design and SGCNZ/Morrison Music Trust Shakespeare Music Composition Competitions.
 The cost is $1100, plus travel.